 Savvy shoppers love to compound their savings with a cash-back credit card, but don’t just walk into your local Costco and assume your favorite will work.

 The only way to pay by credit at a Costco store is with a Visa card.
 While it might seem unfair, Costco reportedly cut a deal in order to drastically lower transaction fees.
 In theory, some of those savings are being passed on to you.

-If you’re a diehard Mastercard user — maybe you deal with Aspiration because you care about the future of the planet — you can still make purchases on the Costco website.
+If you’re a diehard Mastercard user you can still make purchases on the Costco website.